GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

 ### Adaptive form controls with color-scheme

-Many browsers ship dark theme controls, currently Safari and Chromium, but you have to specify in your styles or HTML that your design wants them.
+Many browsers ship dark theme controls, currently Safari and Chromium, but you have to specify in CSS or HTML that your design uses them.

 {% Video
   src="video/vS06HQ1YTsbMKSFTIPl2iogUQP73/0VVtEAWM6jHeIxahqnFy.mp4",